Can Beer Improve Your Athletic Performance?

 3. It improves the health of athletes

-Researchers at the Department of Preventive and Rehabilitative Sports Medicine of the Technical University of Munich tested 277 subjects three weeks before and two weeks after the Munich Marathon.
+Researchers at the Department of Preventive and Rehabilitative Sports Medicine of the Technical University of Munich tested the effects of beer on athletes.
 One group drank 1 to 1.5 liters of non-alcoholic wheat beer per day.
 The other group received the same amount of a placebo beverage.
 What they found was that non-alcoholic wheat beer had a positive effect on the immune system and inflammation.

 Bottom line: Those who prefer to drink a beer after their workout rather than a traditional sports drink can do so without fear, provided that the beer does not contain any alcohol.
 Non-alcoholic beer is not only an excellent thirst quencher, it is isotonic and contains high levels of electrolytes and essential vitamins.
 Therefore, it is a great sports drink for providing your body with the nutrients it needs after a hard workout.